-- 1. In the code of Conduct which can be found in Appendix A to these Education and Examination Regulations the Board of Examiners lays down the rules and guidelines regarding proper conduct with regard to examination and regarding the procedural aspects of examination, including non-compliance with these rules. - 2.
-If students are suspected to have violated the rules of procedure for examinations in a subject examination or part(s) thereof, the Board of Examiners will investigate this and decides whether fraud is established and if so, which sanction will be imposed in line with article 8.2 of this Education and Examination Regulation.
+- 1. In the Code of Conduct which can be found in Appendix A to these Education and Examination Regulations the Board of Examiners lays down the rules and guidelines regarding proper conduct with regard to examination and regarding the procedural aspects of examination, including non-compliance with these rules. - 2.
+If students are suspected to have violated the rules of procedure for examinations in a subject examination or part(s) thereof, the Board of Examiners will investigate this and decides whether an irregularity (including fraud and plagiarism) is established and if so, which sanction will be imposed in line with article 8.2 of this Education and Examination Regulation.

-Article 4.2 - Assessment
+Article 4.2 - Examinations

 - 1. Examinations will be conducted, assessed and graded by examiners appointed by the Board of Examiners. - 2.
-Examinations will be conducted in oral form, in writing, or otherwise as announced in the course manual, without prejudice to the Board of Examiners' competence to determine otherwise in exceptional cases.
+Examinations will be conducted in oral form, in writing, or otherwise as announced in the course manual, without prejudice to the Board of Examiners' competence to determine otherwise in exceptional cases. - 3.
+Written and oral examinations may be assessed and checked for plagiarism.